NFeingold/AKSAutomate/HotKeys/README.md

 # Steps to Use
 First, one must install [AutoHotKey](https://autohotkey.com/)<br/>

+Once Installed, download the two .ahk files above, then double click to prepare them.

-Once Installed, pressing Ctrl+Shift+J will prompt you for:
+Pressing Ctrl+Shift+J will prompt you for:
   - Resource Name
   - Hub Name
   - AKS Cluster Name